Taxand firms respond to COVID-19 outbreak

-Taxand members from around the world have come together to share the latest news and statements relating to the COVID-19 outbreak in their countries.
+Taxand members from around the world have prepared updates to share the various measures to help employers and employees to assist the COVID-19 crisis in their countries.

-Taxand members from around the world have come together to share the latest news and statements relating to the COVID-19 outbreak in their countries:
+Taxand members from around the world have prepared updates to share the various measures to help employers and employees to assist the COVID-19 crisis in their countries.

 Check back for further updates, and if you have any queries please contact your local Taxand firm or taxand@taxand.com.